 Kirkland Museum of Fine & Decorative Art inspires people through the beauty of art and design presented in a unique and approachable way as envisioned by Founding Director & Curator Emeritus Hugh A. Grant.

 The Museum furthers the influence of artist and educator Vance Kirkland (1904–1981), serving the public and scholars through exhibitions, the loan of works and public programs.

-Our Story: The History of Kirkland Museum of Fine & Decorative Art
+History of Kirkland Museum of Fine & Decorative Art

-Vance Kirkland’s art school & studio building at 1311 Pearl is the heart of the Kirkland Museum experience and will be relocated to Bannock Street and oriented in the same direction.
-The new facility, scheduled to open fall 2017, is an opportunity to increase the public’s exposure to the museum’s three collection areas.
+Vance Kirkland’s studio & art school building is the heart of the Kirkland Museum experience and was relocated to Bannock Street in November 2016, and oriented in the same direction with painting room skylights facing north.
+The new facility is an opportunity to increase the public’s exposure to the Museum’s three collection areas.